-2.1 The Snare and the Hi-Hat
+2.1 The Hi-Hat and the Snare

 Silence

-Do you feel that space?
-Perfect, because that's where the snare (sd) will go.
-We'll place it on beats 2 and 4, right in the silences we left.
+We will place it on beats 2 and 4, right in the silences we left.
 This creates the backbeat pattern, the foundation of thousands of songs.
+To make them sound at the same time, we separate the sequences with a comma ','.

 If it makes it clearer for you, you can use $: as a substitute for the comma:

-We already have the bass drum and snare working together.
-Now we just need to add the hi-hat hh.
+## The hi-hatNow we just need to add the hi-hat hh.

-Ready!
+Done!
 You have created a complete and classic beat.

 This beat is so popular that you'll find it in thousands of songs.
-Listen to it in 'Save Your Tears' by The Weeknd:
+Listen to it in "Save Your Tears" by The Weeknd:

 Strudel does not have a save button.
 If you are just experimenting, Strudel stores your code in the browser's memory, so even if you close and reopen it, you won't lose your code.